Diaries of John Kevin Lloyd - Part 17

 of doing 'Strafe'.
 Since there is no charge

-to lay against them, exact unwillingness
+to lay against them, except unwillingness

 to work, they may get away with it.

-They've applied for ward, their unit mate
+They've applied for Ward, their unit-mate

 to go with them should they be shifted